Larry Williams Jr.

-Larry Williams Jr. (born January 12, 1985) is a former American football defensive back.
+Larry Williams Jr. (born January 12, 1985) is an American former football defensive back.
 He played college football for the University of West Virginia.
 He was signed as a free agent by the Green Bay Blizzard in 2009.

 Professional career

 Green Bay Blizzard

-After going undrafted in the 2008 NFL Draft, Williams signed as an undrafted free agent with the Green Bay Blizzard of af2.
+After going undrafted in the 2008 NFL draft, Williams signed as an undrafted free agent with the Green Bay Blizzard of af2.
 Williams played in 12 games with the Blizzard where he played defensive back and return kicks.

 Milwaukee Iron

 In 2010, Williams signed with the Milwaukee Iron as they transitioned into Arena Football 1.
 The move re-united Williams with Bob Landsee, who coached the Blizzard in 2009.

 Richmond Raiders

 In 2011, Williams joined the Richmond Raiders, an expansion team in the Southern Indoor Football League (SIFL).
 On the very first play of the season, Williams returned the opening kickoff for a touchdown.
 Williams has played with the Raiders since 2011.